oddkiva/sara/doc/sphinx/source/computer_graphics/framebuffer.md

 ===========

-As explained in a nice StackOverflow post, a framebuffer in OpenGL and in Vulkan is not a buffer object but rather be viewed as a **collection of references to buffer objects**.
+As explained in a nice StackOverflow post, a framebuffer in OpenGL and in Vulkan is not a buffer object but rather be viewed as a **collection of buffer object references**.
 Here, a buffer should be understood as an array of bytes.

 Programmatically a framebuffer can be seen as a **C struct** object as follows.